curtisburke-eng/InventorySystem_LocalJsServer-ReactClient/README.md

 # KEEL_ROSMaster
 For use on KEEL Machine Shop Hub Computer
+Changed from use of ROS to general MQTT

 # Branch Definitions:
 main: released version - Used on the deployed (in-use) hardware